 You will be notified in writing that your name has been added to the Tutors' list.
 The details of a Tutors' Warning in nearly all cases will be recorded in writing.
 Your Tutor(s) will indicate why your performance gives cause for concern, and the steps needed to address the underlying issues.
 Normally progress towards achieving the agreed goals will be assessed during the first half of the following term, allowing sufficient time for improvement to be assessed.
+A Stage 1 formal warning may set students "Special Collections" with the pass mark reflecting the Tutors' assessment of the student's potential.
 The purpose of the warning system is to intervene early to prevent students from getting to the point where catching up in their degree studies becomes very difficult either because of missed work or poor study habits that have become entrenched.
 The great majority of undergraduates receiving a Tutors' Warning subsequently return into good academic standing by following the pathway agreed with their Tutors.
 Should you not make satisfactory progress, however, consideration will be given to moving to the second stage.